-The Reading Tree Warden Network organise an annual programme of walks, talks, training, and support the extensive tree planting programme across Reading.
+The Reading Tree Wardens organise an annual programme of walks, talks, training, and support the extensive tree planting programme across Reading.

 You might have caught some events at the Reading-on-Thames Festival in September 2017, which was by way of a preview for even bigger things to come over the next few years in Reading.
 Reading Tree Wardens are already in discussions to organise a very special riverside event for Reading-on-Thames Festival 2018.
 Watch this space to keep up to date with us or check our updates on our Facebook page (Reading Tree Wardens)